a-dg/breakbeat/README.md

 # breakbeat()

-The `breakbeat()` mixin allows you to build media queries simply.
-It is designed to work with [Foundation 6](https://github.com/zurb/foundation-sites), and offers some additional functionality beyond the existing `breakpoint()` mixin provided with Foundation.
+The `breakbeat()` mixin and function allow you to build media queries simply.
+They are designed to work with [Foundation 6](https://github.com/zurb/foundation-sites), and offer some additional functionality beyond the existing `breakpoint()` mixin and function provided with Foundation.

 It’s usually as simple as this: